What is the Neighborhood Revitalization program?

 What communities are part of Habitat for Humanity Susquehanna’s Neighborhood Revitalization focus?

-The Harford Square neighborhood in Edgewood; the Swan Meadows neighborhood in Aberdeen; and, Cecil County’s Port Deposit.
+The neighborhoods Neighborhood Revitalization focuses on are the Harford Square neighborhood in Edgewood, the Swan Meadows neighborhood in Aberdeen, and Cecil County’s Port Deposit.

 How can I help?

 Partnerships are key.
 We need the help of advocates, civic organizations, residents and community representatives to improve the places where we live and work.
 We need people who care about the well-being of their neighbors to step up, share their ideas and resources, and assist us in developing a sustainable plan for positive growth and change.

 We are looking for volunteers who are excited to encourage, enhance and engage in neighborhood revitalization through building, repairing and cleaning communities across Harford and Cecil counties.
 If you want to join the movement as a volunteer, please contact our Volunteer Coordinator, Brianne Young, at firstname.lastname@example.org, or call us at 410-638-4434.